Learning Computers-Class V

 RAM or Random Access Memory is a temporary volatile memory.

-Secondary memory or External memory stores data and programs permanently for future use.
+External memory stores data and

 Secondary memory includes.